Yasaminsali/ADataViewer/README.md

 ## StudyPicker, Longitudinal Follow-up, Mappings

 To enable a user-friendly tool for assessing cohort studies that could be compatible to use as training and validation datasets, we investigated the feature overlap across our datasets.
-Additionally, the number of available measurements for each follow-up visit was computed to enable visualization of collected measurements through the study length. [script](/patients_per_modality/number_of_patient_per_modality.ipynb)
+Additionally, the number of available measurements for each follow-up visit was computed to enable visualization of collected measurements through the study length ([script](/patients_per_modality/number_of_patient_per_modality.ipynb)).

 Inputs:
 * Harmonized feature scape across the cohorts